xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 Index     DWord 3
 ```

+### ChromeLoader also creates one of the following registry keys.

 Location 3: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tasks\{X-X-X-X-X}

 (To save you time, you can retrieve the task unique identifier by running the powershell command below)